Madison Keys: 2022: Sixth title, major semifinals

 Keys began her clay-court season in Charleston once again.
 Although seeded ninth in the draw, she received a first-round bye after defending champion Veronika Kudermetova withdrew just before the first day of play commenced.
 She easily defeated Ulrikke Eikeri in straight sets before succumbing to reigning Olympic gold medalist and eventual champion Belinda Bencic in the third round.
 Beginning the European clay-court swing in Madrid, Keys received an unlucky draw, ultimately falling short against world No. 5, Maria Sakkari, in a tight three-setter.

-Seeded 22nd, at the French Open she reached the fourth round in singles where she beat 16th seed Rybakina in the third round before losing to 29th seed Kudermetova but had more success in doubles where she reached the semifinals of a Grand Slam for the first time in her career with Taylor Townsend as a protected ranking pair on their debut.
-As a result she returned to the top 25 in the singles rankings and reached the top 100 in doubles at world No. 98, on 6 June 2022.
+Seeded 22nd, at the French Open she reached the fourth round in singles where she beat 16th seed Rybakina in the third round before losing to 29th seed Kudermetova but had more success in doubles where she reached the semifinals of a major for the first time in her career with Taylor Townsend as a protected ranking pair on their debut.
+As a result, she returned to the top 25 in the singles rankings and reached the top 100 in doubles at world No. 98, on June 6, 2022.

 At the Canadian Open, she reached the quarterfinals of a WTA 1000 level for the first time in doubles, partnering Sania Mirza where they defeated top seeds Elise Mertens and Veronika Kudermetova.
-Next they defeated Sofia Kenin and Yulia Putintseva to reach the semifinals.
+Next, they defeated Sofia Kenin and Yulia Putintseva to reach the semifinals.

-At the 2022 Western & Southern Open she reached the quarterfinals defeating top seed in the third round Iga Swiatek in straight sets after five unsuccessful attempts to victory over the reigning world No. 1.
-Next she defeated reigning Wimbledon champion Elena Rybakina to reach her ninth career semifinal at a WTA 1000 level before losing to Petra Kvitová.
+At the Cincinnati Open, she reached the quarterfinals defeating top seed in the third round Iga Świątek in straight sets, after five unsuccessful attempts to victory over the reigning world No. 1.
+Next, she defeated reigning Wimbledon champion Elena Rybakina to reach her ninth career semifinal at a WTA 1000 level before losing to Petra Kvitová.

 Seeded 20th, at the US Open, Keys was defeated by Coco Gauff in straight sets.
+She finished the year ranked No. 11, her highest finish since 2016.